Rivian Automotive Inc. (RIVN) Shares Down Despite Recent Market Volatility

 Sponsored

-RIVN’s stock has seen a 6.49% increase for the week, with a 25.33% rise in the past month and a -41.17% fall in the past quarter.
-The volatility ratio for the week is 6.77%, and the volatility levels for the past 30 days are at 8.33% for Rivian Automotive Inc. The simple moving average for the last 20 days is 8.56% for RIVN stock, with a simple moving average of -28.52% for the last 200 days.
+RIVN stock saw an increase of 7.27% in the past week, with a monthly gain of 28.06% and a quarterly increase of -39.32%.
+The volatility ratio for the week is 7.21%, and the volatility levels for the last 30 days are 8.25% for Rivian Automotive Inc. (RIVN).
+The simple moving average for the last 20 days is 4.80% for RIVN stock, with a simple moving average of -29.98% for the last 200 days.

 Analysts’ Opinion of RIVN